 Unfortunately there can be way more than one

 Once Claire tumbles through the stones into the Eighteenth century the writing improved.
 Not by Nabokov or Borges standards, but better than 8th grade English.
 Still, unnecessary problems and convenient resolutions are so prevalent that it takes me out of the story.
-After Claire gets herself captured and taken prisoner by Black Jack, the mustache-twirling villain, Jaime comes to rescue her with only an unloaded gun and his bare hands, as you do.
-This is the man who has previously flogged Jaime nearly to death and put a price on his head, causing him to forsake his castle and family to become a wandering mercenary.
-He is Jaime’s number one enemy in the whole wide universe.
+After Claire gets herself captured and taken prisoner by Black Jack, the mustache-twirling villain, Jaime comes to rescue her with only an unloaded gun and his bare hands.
+This is the man who has previously flogged Jaime nearly to death and put a price on his head, causing him to forsake his castle and family to become a wandering mercenary, his number one enemy in the whole wide universe.
 Jaime and his Highland pals have just finished teaching Claire how to wield a dirk, which she has hidden under her skirt.
 But she doesn’t think about reaching for it the whole time she and Black Jack are exchanging cagey banter all alone in his room.
 Then she misses her chance completely when Black Jack binds her wrists behind her back with some rope the boy scouts left in his desk.

 Which brings me to the scene felt around the world: According to clan custom, Jaime must spank Claire for being stupid and annoying and almost getting them all killed again.
 Also because he likes it.
 My hormones like Jaime and feel sorry for his constant suffering, but this is tempered with knowing he’s dumb enough to put up with Claire.
 The hate mail about Jaime giving her a spanking, when he nearly died for her and because of her – more than once – is a bit ridiculous.
 As far as spanking wives and other women go, Diana Gabaldon and her show producers didn’t invent the concept.
 So calm down, Outlander fan mobs.
 If it’s good enough for Lucille Ball it’s good enough for you.
 It just seems like an odd place to draw the line in a bodice ripper.
 He didn’t punch her in the face or hunt her down with a crow bar.
 I thought it was very sensible the way he explained to her why it needed to happen, like a Scottish Ward Cleaver.
 Everyone knows when Jaime Fraser snaps his belt in his big hands and tells you in his fine Scottish brogue to get down to the edge of the bed and present to him your bare bottom – the correct answer, Claire, is yes, daddy.

 When the dialogue is good, it’s usually spoken by Jaime.
 Sometimes it’s over the top, but that’s hardly a bone of contention at this point.
-Whether he’s wooing Claire with sweet Gaelic poetry or explaining how she will call him master, Sam Heughan’s accent gets me right in the petticoats.
+Whether he’s wooing Claire with Gaelic poetry or explaining how she will call him master, Sam Heughan’s accent gets me right in the petticoats.
 Shortly after their forced wedding and less forced consummation of same, Claire asks Jaime if he isn’t worried she might kill him.
 He nonchalantly tosses her his sword, bares his chest and tells her he will die a happy man.
 Tell me you wouldn’t let that man spank you.
 You are lying.

 Here is a timeline if you want to try to make sense of it all.